Nifemie/alx-system_engineering-devops/0x00-shell_basics/README.md

-TASK 0: Where am i?
+#!/bin/bash

-Write a script that prints the absolute path name of the current working directory.
+display the contents list of your current directory.